“An expert is someone who knows some of the worst mistakes that can be made in his subject, and how to avoid them.” ― Werner Heisenberg

 To me, all of these “certified experts” are a huge problem, because they’re mostly out their confusing people, and getting them to waste time and money on unproven and/or unneeded treatments.
 Unless, of course, you are certified by the Veterinary Voodoo Society (I am proud to say that I am).
 CLICK HERE TO LEARN MORE.

-And we’ve been here before, too.
+We’ve been here before (we, as in anyone who needs health care for any reason).
 A century ago, Abraham Flexner, helped usher in the idea that medical education should come from schools.
 Prior to that, medical education was more of a loose apprenticeship system, an unregulated industry that churned out “rapidly made doctors.”
 He said,

 “The practitioner is subjected, year in, year out, to the steady bombardment of the unscrupulous manufacturer, persuasive to the uncritical, on the principle that ‘What I tell you three times is true.’
 Against bad example and persistent asseveration, only precise scientific concepts and a critical appreciation of the nature and limits of actual demonstration can protect the young physician.”

 What was a concern then is a concern now.
-Even some veterinarians are falling prey to the trap of “certification” in various unproven techniques.
+Even some veterinarians are falling prey to – or proudly falling into – the trap of “certification” in various unproven techniques.
 Personally, I’d think that the diploma that you get from veterinary school might not need to be augmented by a certificate of completion that you can make up on your word processor, but that’s just me.
-When it comes to something as important as your horse’s health, stick with a small group of real experts who are willing to work together, and who aren’t particularly concerned with getting “certified” in the latest novel technique.
+When it comes to something as important as your horse’s health, I think you’d be best off sticking with a small group of real experts who are willing to work together, and who aren’t particularly concerned with getting “certified” in the latest novel technique.
 It’ll make your life a lot easier.

 * noodge, also nudzh: to pester, nag, whine; as a noun, a pest or whiner (from Yiddish נודיען nudyen, from Polish or Russian)